The Red Rock Canyon of Las Vegas provides respite for anyone needing a breath of fresh air or a break from the lights and noise of Sin City.

 The Red Rock Canyon Scenic Drive is a 13 mile loop that can be explored by vehicle or bicycle.
 The loop drive takes visitors to many scenic overlooks and trailheads.

-Yes!
-Red Rock Canyon is absolutely worth visiting.
-It is a great way to escape the hustle and bustle of Las Vegas and explore an incredible desert landscape.
+Red Rock Canyon is absolutely worth visiting as it provides a great way to escape the hustle and bustle of Las Vegas and explore an incredible desert landscape.

 At a minimum, at least 4 hours is recommended to truly explore Red Rock Canyon from Las Vegas.

 Both Red Rock Canyon and Valley of Fire are worth visiting.
-Red Rock Canyon is much closer to Las Vegas making it a popular option for a short day trip from Vegas.
+Red Rock Canyon is much closer to Las Vegas making it a popular option for a short day trip from Vegas, while Valley of Fire offers more impressive landscapes.

 Red Rock Canyon in Nevada is famous for its incredible geology.
 Its vibrant rock formations amaze both geologists and casual visitors alike.